dhiway/cord/docs/sdk/operations.md

 This page gives you the practical surface of `origin-rs`: how to connect, build authorizations, compose extrinsics for entity/register/packet flows, and read runtime views.
 Pair it with [`docs/origin-overview.md`](../origin-overview.md) when you need pallet-level background.

+For retry, disconnect, cancellation, provider and Identity recovery decisions, use the [failure recovery guide](failure-recovery.md); never log a capability, proof transcript or contextual subject.

 ## Connect once, reuse everywhere

 ```rust